Application of Surfactants in Commercial Crop Production for Water and Nutrient Management in Sandy Soil

 Water repellency causes reduced and uneven infiltration of water into soils and results in poor crop yield.
-Blackwell et al. estimated that water repellency caused an annual economic loss of 40% in crop production (quoted in Ghadim 2003).
+Blackwell et al. estimated that water repellency caused an annual economic loss in crop production by 40% (quoted in Ghadim 2003).
 The following problems are caused by water repellency in sandy soil and result in economic losses (Doerr and Thomas 2000; Wahl 2008; Hall 2009).

 Why are sandy soils water-repellent?

 Water repellency is determined by the properties of the outer surface of the organic coatings on soil particles.
 Amphipathic or amphiphilic (derived from the Greek amphis: both and philia: love, friendship) compounds are key constituents of the organic component of the outer layer of soil particles.
 These compounds have both polar and nonpolar components—they attract water at one end and repel it at the other.
 A few possible mechanisms are usually considered to be responsible for water repellency in sandy soils (Horne and McIntosh 2003; Hallett 2008):

 - Changes in molecular orientation of organic compounds.
 The amphipathic compounds change orientation when sandy soils become dry.
 In the wetted state, these compounds usually have their polar (water-attracting) ends pointing outwards.
 However, when soils become dehydrated, there is a reconfiguration or reorientation of the compounds so that these amphipathic compounds may present a hydrophobic end on the surface.

 - Changes in ionization of functional groups in organic compounds.
 Under moist conditions, the functional groups are ionized and hydrophilic (derived from the Attic Greek hydro: water and philia: love).
 However, when soil is dry, the functional groups become protonated and hydrophobic.